 In February 2021, a broad political agreement in the Danish Parliament has determined that the ownership model of the island in the North Sea will consist of a strong public-private partnership in order to create innovative and green solutions.
-Furthermore, it was decided that the energy island in the North Sea can include an innovation-zone with room for new technologies such as electricity storage and Power-to-X.

 Studies of the sea beds surrounding the islands will be completed with the purpose of locating the most suitable places for construction and with the least impact of the environment